-In spring 2015 we signed an agreement with the Borough Council of King’s Lynn and West Norfolk which will see us build up to 600 homes across five sites in the Lynnsport and Marsh Lane areas by September 2020.
+In spring 2014 we signed an agreement with the Borough Council of King’s Lynn and West Norfolk which will see us build up to 1,016 homes across nine sites in the Lynnsport and Marsh Lane areas by 2025, 15% of which will be affordable housing.

 The scheme aims forms part of the Major Housing Project which aims to stimulate growth by bringing forward development on council-owned land which would otherwise not be developed in the medium term, addressing the urgent demand for new homes in the area.